korcf/hello-world-docker/README.md

 ### Remote

-Check that Docker is installed:
+On a remote server check that Docker is installed:
 ```
 $ docker -v
 ```
-Move the tar file to a destination.
+Copy the tar file to the remote server.

 Load the Docker image from the tar file:
 ```